everymind/everymind.github.io/_projects/SurprisingMinds.md

 Check out our [project blog](/categories/#surprising-minds) for recent news and updates!

+Visit [Surprising Minds' github repository](https://github.com/everymind/SurprisingMinds) to see the dataset, our analysis code, and visualizations of the project's results!

 Share your thoughts, photos, and videos of the exhibit on twitter, instagram, and facebook using #surprisingminds and #everymindonline!

 ## Acknowledgements